 Once you’re in Den Bosch everything is walkable.
 It’s ideal for family travel as you don’t need to worry about a car seat for taxis.
 Simply use a baby carrier, or a sling in our case.

-We booked Bossche Suites through Booking.com.
+We booked Bossche Suites.
 It’s just a ten minute walk from the central station and three minutes from the main shopping street (Hinthamerstraat).

 Our block was made up of just four suites and we lucked out with the loft room.
 It has exposed beams that kept Nova entertained, as well as things that you and I want, such as a fancy coffee machine, double sink and a super comfy bed.

-Of course the great thing about visiting Den Bosch is that you can easily team it with a visit to Amsterdam, even if you only have a weekend to play with.
-Click to read my seven recommended things to see and do in Amsterdam or this page if you need a bit more help planning your trip, and of course, feel free to ask any questions.
+Of course the great thing about visiting Den Bosch is that you can easily team it with a visit to Amsterdam, even if you only have a weekend in the Netherlands to play with.

 Pin for later…